 Organic vs. Non-Organic Mulch

-Although organic mulches can provide benefits that inorganic mulches do not, it is these same beneficial characteristics that provide negative aspects, because they often attract and provide harborage for insects such as termites, sowbugs and pillbugs, millipedes, earwigs and centipedes, as well as some ants.
+Although organic mulches can provide benefits that inorganic mulches do not, it is these same beneficial characteristics that provide negative aspects, because they often attract and provide harborage for insects such as termites, sowbugs, pillbugs, millipedes, earwigs, and centipedes, as well as some ants.

 Some of the mulches can even provide harborage for some cockroaches and rodents, and provide food for termites.
 Interestingly, even the color of the mulch that is used can make a difference in its attraction to pests.
 (See Mulch Color Can Impact Insect Control for more information.)